 - Cold butter for thick, chewy cookies.
-Starting with slightly cold butter helps keep the cookies thick and gives them the best chewy texture.
+Starting with slightly cold butter helps keep the oatmeal cookies thick and prevents spreading.

 - No chilling needed!
 You can scoop and bake the dough right away, so you’re only minutes away from warm, fresh cookies.